aspose-total/Aspose.Total-Products/total/en/java/conversion/pptm-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to FLATOPC via Java or Online App" h2="On Premise Java API for PowerPoint PPTM to FLATOPC conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPTM to Word FLATOPC.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPTM to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to FLATOPC.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPTM to Word FLATOPC.
+This process is a two-step process and involves the use of two APIs.
+The first API used is Aspose.Slides for Java, a PowerPoint API for presentations manipulation and management.
+This API is used to convert PPTM to HTML.
+The second API used is Aspose.Words for Java, a feature-rich Word Processing API.
+This API is used to convert the HTML to FLATOPC.

+Aspose.Slides for Java is a powerful API that allows developers to create, read, modify, and convert presentations in various formats.
+It supports a wide range of features such as creating presentations from scratch, adding slides, manipulating text, images, and shapes, and converting presentations to other formats.
+It also supports the conversion of PPTM to HTML.

+Aspose.Words for Java is a feature-rich Word Processing API that enables developers to create, read, modify, and convert documents in various formats.
+It supports a wide range of features such as creating documents from scratch, adding text, images, and shapes, and converting documents to other formats.
+It also supports the conversion of HTML to FLATOPC.

+By using Aspose.Total for Java, developers can easily automate the batch conversion process of PowerPoint PPTM to Word FLATOPC.
+This process is a two-step process and involves the use of two APIs.
+Aspose.Slides for Java is used to convert PPTM to HTML, and Aspose.Words for Java is used to convert the HTML to FLATOPC.
+Both APIs are feature-rich and provide developers with the tools they need to create, read, modify, and convert documents and presentations in various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}